SteveAmor/Watch_The_Pi/README.md

 ## Circuit Diagram

 Also included is a rudimentary uninterruptable power supply (UPS).
 If you use a lithium battery, it will be damaged if the voltage per cell drops below 3V.
 The UPS can also trigger a Raspberry Pi GPIO pin so that the Raspberry Pi knows if it is running on the battery or not.
-You do not have to include the UPS if you all you want to do is power cycle a Raspberry Pi when it completely locks up.
+You do not have to include the UPS if all you want to do is power cycle a Raspberry Pi when it completely locks up.

 ![Watch_The_Pi](PiPower.jpg)